The Zakim Name

-The first people that called themselves Zakim, “Zera Kodesh Heim,” were the descendant of the Rabbi Israel one of the martyrs of Rosanoi that died/perished as martyrs on the second day of Rosh Hashanah in September 9, 1659 - 5420 being the year in the Jewish calendar.
+The first people to call themselves Zakheim or “Zera Kodesh Heim” were the descendants of Rabbi Israel, one of the martyrs of Ruzhany who perished on the second day of Rosh Hashanah in September 9, 1659 or the year 5420 in the Jewish calendar.

-The story started as a blood libel against the Jews that was very common during that period.
-The hatred to the Jews was very strong in those years - (Khmelnytsky pogroms which thousands of Jews were killed 10 years before).
+The story started with a blood libel (עלילת דם) against the Jews which was very common during that period.
+The hatred towards Jews was very strong in those years.
+The Khmelnytsky pogroms killed thousands of Jews ten years earlier.

-The events leading to the martyrdom began in the spring of 1657 just before Passover in the small Lithuanian-Polish town of Rozana (Rozanoi/ Ruzhany) the body of a murdered Christian child was discovered in the yard of one of the Jewish inhabitants.
-The entire Christian community rose up in anger and soon the story began to circulate that the Jewish needed the blood of the child in order to make matzos This was the repeat of the "blood libel" עלילת דם A court was convened to find and punish the guilty person or persons.
+The events leading to the martyrdom began in the spring of 1657 just before Passover in a small Lithuanian-Polish town of Belarus when the body of a murdered Christian child was discovered in the yard of one of the Jewish inhabitants.
+The entire Christian community rose up in anger and soon the story began to circulate that the Jewish needed the blood of the child in order to make matzos.
+A court was convened to find and punish the guilty person or persons.

-Since the perpetrators were unknown, the entire Jewish community was sentenced to death with the proviso that the death sentence upon the community would be lifted if the guilty one or ones confessed.
-The Jewish were in turmoil since they did not know who had committed the murder.
+Since the perpetrators were unknown, the entire Jewish community was sentenced to death with the provison that the death sentence upon the community would be lifted if the guilty one or ones confessed.
+The Jewish community was in turmoil since they did not know who had committed the murder.
 What could they do?
 The community elders tried but not come up with a solution to their problem.
 There was no reasoning with the local Christian peasants who were led by religious fanatics.

 In order to spare the Jewish community, the town's two rabbis, Israel and Tuvia, confessed to the deed and were sentenced to death.
 Grateful for the reprieve, the Jewish tried to think of a plan to save the two Rabbis.
 A committee was formed and sent to the king of Poland who had sovereignty over that area.
 The committee members hoped to plead their case and thus obtained a pardon for their leaders.
 The emissaries traveled for many weeks and months until they obtained an audience with the king.
 They pleaded their case and the king granted the pardon.